 - Avoid Isolation.
 The more contact your loved one has with friends and family, the less likely abuse is to occur.
 What’s more, your loved one is more likely to report abuse.

 - Keep Elderly Citizens Active.
-Remaining active will help an elderly family members stay mentally sharp.
+Remaining active will help elderly family members stay mentally sharp.
 This mental acuity will go a long way in helping a senior protect themselves or report wrongdoing.

 - Help with Finances.
 While seniors have the right to manage their own finances, do not hesitate to offer assistance if they need it.